 Some women experience eczema before or during menstruation.

 Note: Eczema is not a 24/7 condition.
-Patients often go through long periods without any symptoms until their immunity gets a trigger.
+Patients often go through long periods without any symptoms until their immunity gets triggered.

 If you struggle with eczema, you probably also experience other allergy-related conditions.
 This is the Allergy Triangle, comprising of eczema, asthma, and allergies.